Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Vector Search with FAISS
 **💬 Quote of the Day:** "Your sacred space is where you can find yourself again and again." — Joseph Campbell

+## 📅 2025-05-10
+**🧠 Learning Topic:** Data Drift Detection
+**💬 Quote of the Day:** "We all grow up.
+Hopefully, we get wiser.
+Age brings wisdom, and fatherhood changes one's life completely." — Frank Abagnale